gurubava200509/Retail-Sales-Profitability-Analytics/README.md

 ### Delivery Performance

-* Approximately 97.16% of orders were successfully delivered.
+- Approximately 97.16% of orders were successfully delivered.
-* Average delivery time was 11.8 days.
+- Average delivery time was 11.8 days.
-* Only 6.3% of deliveries arrived later than the estimated delivery date.
+- Only 6.3% of deliveries arrived later than the estimated delivery date.

 ### Order Trends

-* Order volume showed strong growth throughout the analysis period.
+- Order volume showed strong growth throughout the analysis period.
-* Increasing order activity indicates growing customer adoption and transaction volume.
+- Increasing order activity indicates growing customer demand and business expansion.

 ### Payment Behavior

-* Credit cards accounted for approximately 76.8% of transactions.
+- Credit cards accounted for approximately 76.8% of transactions.
-* Alternative payment methods represented a smaller share of purchases.
+- Alternative payment methods represented a smaller share of purchases.

 ### Geographic Performance

-* Revenue was concentrated across a limited number of states.
+- Revenue contribution was concentrated across a limited number of states.
-* SP generated the highest revenue contribution among all states.
+- São Paulo (SP) generated the highest revenue contribution among all states.

 ---

-## Tools & Technologies

-* Python
-* Pandas
-* MySQL
-* SQL
-* Power BI
-* Data Visualization
-* Exploratory Data Analysis (EDA)
-* Bussiness Intelligence Reporting

----

 ## Conclusion

 This project demonstrates an end-to-end data analytics workflow using Python, SQL, and Power BI.
-Through data cleaning, exploratory analysis, SQL reporting, and dashboard development, the project evaluates sales performance and delivery efficiency while transforming raw e-commerce data into actionable business insights.
+Through data cleaning, exploratory analysis, SQL reporting, and dashboard development, the project evaluates sales performance and delivery efficiency while transforming raw transactional data into actionable business insights.